Ophthalmology (Eye) Practice Test 3

 - Mydryasis

 Explanation: Answer reason: Unequal pupil sizes are termed anisocoria.
 Strabismus refers to eye misalignment, myopia is nearsightedness, and mydriasis refers to dilation of the pupils (often bilateral or drug-related) rather than inequality between pupils.
 Therefore, anisocoria is the single best term describing unequal pupils.
-Category reason: This question tests medical terminology related to eye findings (pupil size differences), which is foundational ophthalmology knowledge rather than a nursing intervention or prioritization scenario.

 Which of the following is the innermost layer of the human eye?